Jiehong/Zhudi/README.md

 You have to download the *.u8 version of the dictionary for using with Zhudi.
 Once you have downloaded it, simply run Zhudi to prepare the dictionary for future uses.
 Here is an example with the CEDICT dictionary (cedict.u8):

-    python scripts/zhudi -s cedict.u8
+    zhudi -s cedict.u8

 When Zhudi is finished, it would have created 5 files: pinyin, zhuyin, simplified, traditional and translation.

 ## Normal usage
 When the previous 5 files are created, you can simply launch Zhudi:

-    python scripts/zhudi -p pinyin -z zhuyin -tr translation -td traditional -sd simplified
+    zhudi -p pinyin -z zhuyin -tr translation -td traditional -sd simplified

 However, you can just copy these files in your ~/.zhudi/ directory and launch Zhudi without arguments:

-    python scripts/zhudi

-# Archlinux
-You can find zhudi in AUR, and install it as usual.

-Once installed, simply launch:

-    zhudi -s cedict.u8

-Then, you can simply invoke it as a normal programme:

     zhudi

 # Testing
+As zhudi is using Python's setup tools, you can always "install" the developpment version as follow:

+    python setup.py develop

+From now on, zhudi of your system is actually a link to the developpment directory, so you can modify things, and test them on the fly, without re-installing.

+## Unit tests
 dict_test.u8 is used to test the splitting of the dictionary, and then for the rest of the unittests.

 First, test that splitting the dictionary is working well: